hugl2030/electron-microscopy-training/src/STEM.md

    | A3        | < 5 μm                        | < 1.5 μm                       |
    | S3        | < 5 μm                        | < 1 μm                         |

-   - Compare your `Total D50` values againt the image below.
+   - Compare your `Total D50` values against the image below.
 The Spectra microscope has reached about 48 pm.
 49.9 pm is on the good side.

      <img src="img/STEM/STEM-alignment-final-resolution.jpg" alt="Final resolution result" width="500">